 The free Yellow Cat bus stops within 100mtrs of the wellington square playground.
 If you are catching the train, you can stop at the McIver or Claisebrook stations.
 This is a 10-minute walk from both stations to the park.

 There are many facilities available, these include;

-Toilets – They are situated in the southeast corner and currently under construction.
-The closest operating toilets can be located in the southwest corner.
+Toilets – They are situated in the southeast corner and have recently finished construction.

 Water fountains- We sore lots of drinking fountains around the playground.
 We tried a few and they were all in good condition and worked well.